atoffano/KGene2Pheno/README.md

 All logs are saved in the logs folder.
 Models are saved in the models folder.
 Embeddings are saved in  data/embeddings.

+data/raw/toy-example.txt can be used to test the training script.
+Simply replace the dataset argument with 'toy-example'.
+Do not use the --keyword argument.
+Under the hood, this works as a local dataset.
+Refer the the 'Using a local dataset' section for more information.

 ## Inference
 Two scripts will perform link prediction between two nodes.
 - predict.py will perform link prediction between two nodes using the underlyiong scoring function of the embedding model, and then optionally adds the predictions of a binary classifier on the existence of each link.